Types of Business Exit Strategies and Their Pros and Cons

 What Are the Most Common Exit Strategies for Small Business Owners?

-- Considering a management buyout (MBO)
+3. Considering a Management Buyout (MBO)

-- Starting an Employee Stock Ownership Plan (ESOP)
+4. Starting an Employee Stock Ownership Plan (ESOP)

 How Do Strategic Buyers Maximize the Value of Your Business?